wg-romank/functional-programming-scala/index.md

   } yield ()
 ```

 If you have made it this far - congratulations!
 You have just implemented a pattern that is called *Tagless-Final*.
-If you feel like you get the idea but would require some more simple examples I cannot highly recommend this YouTube stream on applying the same patterns [2].
+If you feel like you get the idea but would require some more simple examples I cannot highly recommend this YouTube stream on applying the same patterns [[2]].

-## Takeout
+## Takeaway

 *Referential transparency* is a really powerful and important property in your codebase to have since it enables you to reason about your code differently freeing you from the requirement to be constantly context-aware.

-If you are interested in the idea but not yet fully convinced with provided arguments consider checking out this talk [3].
+If you are interested in the idea but not yet fully convinced with provided arguments consider checking out this talk [[3]].

+*Tagless final* is a pattern that enables writing referentially-transparent code using Scala programming language by leveraging typeclasses.

 ## References

+[[1]].
+Functional Programming Principles in Scala by Martin Odersky

+[[2]].
+John De Goes Fp To The Max

+[[3]].
+Runar Bjarnasson: Constrains Liberate Liberties Contrain, Scala World 2015

+[[10]].
+Scala Reference on Futures composition

 [1]: https://www.coursera.org/learn/progfun1
 [2]: https://youtu.be/sxudIMiOo68